-(90) "Transfer Station" means a fixed or mobile facility other than a collection vehicle where solid waste is taken from a smaller collection vehicle and placed in a larger transportation unit for transport to a final disposal location.
+(96) "Transfer Station" means a fixed or mobile facility other than a collection vehicle where solid waste is taken from a smaller collection vehicle and placed in a larger transportation unit for transport to a final disposal location.

-(91) "Treatment" or "Treatment Facility" means any method, technique, or process designed to change the physical, chemical, or biological character or composition of any solid waste.
-It includes but is not limited to soil remediation facilities.
-It does not include "composting" as defined in section (18) of this rule, "material recovery" as defined in section (56) of this rule, nor does it apply to a "material recovery facility" as defined in section (57) of this rule.
+(97) "Treatment" means any method, technique, or process designed to change the physical, chemical, or biological character or composition of any solid waste except for composting, material recovery, or energy recovery.
+Treatment includes but is not limited to detoxifying or remediating solid waste prior to disposal or beneficial use.

+(98) "Treatment Facility" means a facility intended for treatment of solid waste.
+It includes but is not limited to soil remediation facilities and rotary kilns used to treat oily sludges.
+It does not include composting facilities, material recovery facilities, energy recovery facilities, incinerators, or conversion technology facilities as defined in this rule.

-(92) "Underground Drinking Water Source" means an aquifer supplying or likely to supply drinking water for human consumption.
+(99) "Underground Drinking Water Source" means an aquifer supplying or likely to supply drinking water for human consumption.